Why Rest Feels Uncomfortable When You're Burnt Out

 Why do I feel worse when I stop?

-This could be for you.
 You may be experiencing what happens when a chronically stressed nervous system is asked to slow down.

 When “Busy” Becomes Your Baseline